athowes/athowes/README.md

 Hi!
-I'm Adam, a Bayesian statistician primarily working with the [Center for Forecasting and Outbreak Analytics](https://www.cdc.gov/forecast-outbreak-analytics/index.html) at the [CDC](https://www.cdc.gov/index.htm).
+I'm Adam, a Bayesian statistician (and nascent data scientist) primarily working with the [Center for Forecasting and Outbreak Analytics](https://www.cdc.gov/forecast-outbreak-analytics/index.html) at the [CDC](https://www.cdc.gov/index.htm).

 * Previously, I completed [my PhD](https://github.com/athowes/thesis) in [statistics and machine learning](https://statml.io/) at Imperial College London.
 * I'm always looking to improve at writing good code, and welcome suggestions.